Students studying under Squirrel Hall, a wooden structure in the grounds of The King Alfred School

 In our podcast series, we bring you the voices of former students here at The King Alfred School (known as Old Alfredians or OAs), a school that has stood out from the crowd for the past 125 years for delivering a deeper learning experience.
 Their stories show the positive impact schools can have when they are bold, innovative and – crucially – take a child-centred approach to education.

 Below you’ll find a playlist containing every episode so far, along with profiles of the OAs featured in our three most recent episodes.
-If you prefer to also see the video of the podcast, click here: What I REALLY Learnt at School: Alfredian Voices – YouTube
+You can also watch a video recording of each podcast on our YouTube channel.

 We are grateful to the OAs who have shared their stories, allowing us to bring our school’s vibrant history alive.
 Our 125th anniversary book, full of photographs from our archive, complements the stories in this series.